ambuneves/bio722/scripts/03-dexseq_stageR.md

   As a shrinkage diagnostic, the DEXSeqDataSet inherits the method  `plotDispEsts()` that plots the per-transcript dispersion estimates versus the mean normalised count, the resulting fitted values and the a posteriori (shrinked) dispersion estimates.
 ```
 plotDispEsts(dxd)
+#You can also remove the legend if it is being annoying
+plotDispEsts(dxd, legend = FALSE)
 ```

 ![image of dispersion plot](https://github.com/ambuneves/bio722_group-project/blob/main/outputs/plot_disp_ests.png )